ajaysub110/starter-academic/content/publication/subramanian2021reinforcement/index.md

 ---
-title: "Reinforcement Learning and its Connections with Neuroscience and Psychology"
+title: "Reinforcement learning and its connections with neuroscience and psychology"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here